How I Improved Myself As a Young Man (5 Essentials)

 It’s impossible to know you’re going in the right direction if you’re using the wrong map.

-In that same vein, it’s impossible to know how to self-improve as a man, keep score, and ultinately know how you’re doing in life (or any other activity) if you don’t have an objective way to measure it.
+In that same vein, it’s impossible to know how to self-improve as a man, keep score, and ultimately know how you’re doing in life (or any other activity) if you don’t have an objective way to measure it.
 Metrics provide this accountability.

 So many people use “a gut feeling” or “a best guess” to inform their next actions.